sleepymalc/pbb.wtf/content/posts/Marta/index.md

 #### Clone

-As you can see, [Marta](https://marta.sh/) want you to handle your file-reorganization by utilizing its **double panels** feature.
-So, there must be a way to create a tab to the other side of your panel quickly, maybe?
+As you can see, [Marta](https://marta.sh/) wants you to handle your file reorganization by utilizing its **double-panel** feature.
+So, there must be a way to create a tab on the other side of your panel quickly, maybe?
 Indeed!
 It's exactly the `clone`-related *actions*, which include four variations:

 1. `core.clone.left` (only works when you're at the *right* panel)